lmondada/dphil-thesis/content/02_quantum/02_basics.md

 We call a set of gates that can be used to construct any arbitrary quantum computation a **universal gate set**.

-This is a boon for hardware design, as manipulating single qubit systems is often much easier than controlling physical interactions between multiple entities.
-This decomposition into one and two-qubit gates means that the architecture _i)_ does not need to support interactions between $n > 2$ qubits, and _ii)_ can be specialised and hand tuned to execute the two-qubit interaction of choice as faithfully as possible.
+This is a boon for hardware design, as manipulating single-qubit systems is often much more manageable than controlling physical interactions between multiple entities.
+This decomposition into one and two-qubit gates means that the architecture
+_i)_ does not need to support interactions between $n > 2$ qubits, and _ii)_ can be specialised and hand-tuned to execute the two-qubit interaction of choice as faithfully as possible.
 Having a two-qubit gate as the entangling operation is not the only choice either.